Like a Version (EP)

 Like A Version is a 1990 EP from Two Nice Girls, the group's second release.
 The EP included a rerelease of the band's best-known song from its debut album, the satirical "I Spent My Last $10 (on Birth Control and Beer)", and five covers.

+Critical reception

 Joe Brown of The Washington Post praised the "quietly stunning, punningly titled EP," and Patty Gettelman of the Orlando Sentinel gave it a four-star review.
 Like a Version was named best Texas EP at the 1990-1991 Austin Music Awards.